DaisyFarns/Gilliam-the-Linux-Terminal-Assistant/README.md

 # UNDER DEVELOPMENT NOT RELEASED YET USE AT OWN RISK
 # It's like co-pilot for Linux, but doesn't suck, and instead of a pilot sitting beside you, they will instead be right inside your a**.
 # Gilliam-the-Linux-Terminal-Assistant
+# Rick and his Garage have now arrived in our dimension
+# Put it in your car, put it in your desktop, put it in your handheld raspberry-pi
 # Gilliam is your trusted friend, not a root kit, even though it does kind of look like one.
 Don't however be fooled, it's like giving your machine over to ChatGPT, which will seamlessly intergrate with your terminal.
 # System-Agent v0.1